TiagoSBO/qt-pomodoro-timer/README.md

 ## Features

 -   **🪟 System Tray Integration:** The application runs minimized in the system tray, keeping your workspace clean and organized.

+       - Minimize to tray
+       - Restore from tray
+       - Quit from tray
+       - Restore floating window
--   **⏲️ Customizable Timers:** Adjust the duration of your work sessions, short breaks, and long breaks according to your preferences.
+-   **⏲️ Customizable Timers:** Adjust the duration of your work sessions, short breaks, and long breaks according to your preferences.7

+       - Number of Pomodoros completed
+       - Focus time
+       - Session end time
 -   **⏰ Sound Alerts:** Configure custom sound notifications to alert you when a timer ends, ensuring you stay on schedule.
 -   **⚙️ Configuration Settings:** Fine-tune various aspects of the application, from timer durations to sound preferences, ensuring a tailored experience.
 ### Comming soon: